sethpoly/amazon-shopper-panel-automater/README.md

 <br>
 <img src="https://github.com/sethpoly/amazon-shopper-panel-automater/raw/main/demo/images/sheet_access.png" width=50% height=50%>
 <br>

-### Configure your Gmail accounts for IMAP and SMTP
+### TODO: Configure your Gmail accounts for IMAP and SMTP

+### Run the script
+Within the home directory of the project:
+`pipenv install` to install all dependencies from the pipfile `pipenv shell` to start an interactive shell session `pipenv run python main.py` to run the script!

 ## Technology Used
 - Python3, Google Sheets API, pandas, sklearn, imap, smtp